-- Quantify changes in littoral habitat. - Characterize emergent and adjacent wetland and upland vegetation. - Map invasive species. - Assess of the effect of proposed operational changes on littoral habitats and invasive species distribution and associated effects on terrestrial and amphibian wildlife (Section 2.2).8 - Assess the effects of water surface elevation (WSEL) changes, including: - The effect of reservoir fluctuations on riparian and wetland habitat and associated wildlife, including waterfowl, wetland-dependent birds, amphibian species, and other terrestrial wildlife dependent on riparian/wetland habitat. - Potential effects on upland wildlife habitat and associated wildlife. - The potential for introduction and spread of terrestrial and wetland/littoral invasive plant species within the Project Boundary.
+- Quantification of Quantify changes in littoral habitat types. - Characterization of Characterize emergent and adjacent wetland and upland vegetation. - Mapping of Map invasive species. - AssessmentAssess of the impacteffect of proposed operational changes on these parameters littoral habitats and invasive species distribution and associated effects on terrestrial and amphibian wildlife-(Section 2.18).8 - Effects of the proposed changes in Project operations to be addressed in this Study Plan include: Assess the effects of water surface elevation (WSEL) changes, including: - The effect of reservoir fluctuations on riparian and wetland habitat and associated wildlife, including waterfowl, wetland-dependent birds, amphibian species, and other terrestrial wildlife dependent on riparian/wetland habitat. - o Potential effects on upland wildlife habitat and associated wildlife. - The potential for introduction and spread of terrestrial and wetland/littoral invasive plant species within the Project Boundary.

-8 Effects on fish and other aquatic species and impacts due to changes in littoral or loss of terrestrial habitat through erosion will be addressed in separate studies (see discussion below).
+&lt;sup>8 Effects on fish and other aquatic species and impacts due to changes in littoral or loss of terrestrial habitat through erosion will be addressed in separate studies (see discussion below).